 Once the API key has been validated, you can start committing to Jovian by clicking Commit button.
 Once the Notebook has been committed successfully you will get the confirmation message with the link where the Jupyter Notebook has been uploaded to, you can use the copy button to get the link to the share the notebook.

-20.1.2 Commit with more options
+20.1.2 Commit Dropdown to commit with more options

-This makes use of jovian.commit's parameters to enable the user to commit with preferences like private notebook, new notebook project, to add outputs and files
+This makes use of jovian.commit's parameters to enable the user to commit with preferences like secret notebook, new notebook project, to add output and artifact files . . . .